cly163519/cly163519.github.io/_posts/2025-12-11-Security-Basic.md

 title: My tech note - Security
 date: 2025-12-11 10:00:00 +1300
 categories: [Tech dev note]
-tags: [spring boot, java]
+tags: [security, java]
 ---

-## What I've learned today

 ## Security Basic

 Which encrypts and decrypts, Java or PHP?
 It depends on who has the sensitive data to protect.

-Scenario 1: Java Encryption → PHP Decryption (What I'm doing now) User enters password in the App
+# Scenario 1: Java Encryption → PHP Decryption (What I'm doing now)
+User enters password in the App
 ↓
 Java encrypts "password123" → "sdvvzrug456"